Real Estate Glossary

 LEGAL DESCRIPTION – This is a property description that is recognized by law.
 It is sufficient to locate and identify the property without oral testimony.
 An example of a legal description is FISHHAWK RANCH PHASE 2 PARCEL DD-1A LOT 6 BLOCK 74.

-LIABILITIES – This is a borrower’s personal financial obligations.
-These liabilities include current mortgages, car loans, credit card debt, alimony and other amounts that are owed to others.
+LIABILITIES – These are a borrower’s personal financial obligations.
+These liabilities include current mortgages, car loans, credit card debt, alimony, and other amounts that are owed to others.

 LIEN – Also known as a Property Lien.
-This is a legal claim against property granting the lien holder a specified amount of money upon the sale of the property.
+This is a legal claim against Property granting the lienholder a specified amount of money upon the sale of the Property.
 These liens are used to ensure the payment of a debt, with the property acting as collateral.
-A good example of this would be a mortgage lien.
+An excellent example of this would be a mortgage lien.

-LIS PENDENS – Is a legal notice to the world that a lawsuit is pending.
+LIS PENDENS – This is a legal notice to the world that a lawsuit is pending.

-LOAN – Is an amount of money borrowed to purchase a property.
-In real estate these loans are usually amortized and repaid with interest.
+LOAN – This is an amount of money borrowed to purchase a property.
+In real estate, these loans are usually amortized and repaid with interest.

 LOAN OFFICER – Known by many names.
-Could be mortgage broker, loan representative, account executive and more.
+Could be a mortgage broker, loan representative, account executive, and more.
 The correct terminology is Mortgage Loan Originator.
-The MLO serves many functions and has various responsibilities: they solicit loans, represent lending institutions, and they act as the go between for the borrower and the lender.
+The MLO serves many functions and has various responsibilities: they solicit loans, represent lending institutions, and they act as the go-between for the borrower and the lender.

-LOAN POLICY – Is a policy of title insurance issued to the mortgage lender that insures them against loss by defects in, liens against, or unmarketability of title.
+LOAN POLICY – This is a policy of title insurance issued to the mortgage lender that insures them against loss by defects in, liens against, or unmarketability of title.

 LOAN-TO-VALUE (LTV) – This is a term used a lot in the mortgage world.
-It is the percentage ration between your loan amount and the appraised value of your home.
-So if you loan amount was $150,000 and the appraised value is $200,000 the LTV would be 75%.
+It is the percentage ratio between your loan amount and the appraised value of your home.
+So if your loan amount was $150,000 and the appraised value is $200,000, the LTV would be 75%.

 MORTGAGE – This gets confused with a loan.
-A mortgage is really a promise to pay the loan not the loan itself.
+A mortgage is a promise to pay the loan, not the loan itself.
 It is a legal document that pledges a property to the lender as security for payment of a debt.

 MORTGAGE BANKER – A mortgage banker generally originates and funds their own loans.
 These loans are then sold on the secondary market.

-MORTGAGE BROKER – Is a mortgage company that originates loans.
+MORTGAGE BROKER – This is a mortgage company that originates loans.
 They typically have relationships with multiple lenders.
-They will shop multiple lenders to try and get a borrower the best rate and terms.
+They will shop numerous lenders to try and get a borrower the best rate and terms.

-MORTGAGE INSURANCE PREMIUM (MIP) – Is an insurance policy used in FHA loans if your down payment is less than 20%.
+MORTGAGE INSURANCE PREMIUM (MIP) – This is an insurance policy used in FHA loans if your down payment is less than 20%.
 The FHA assesses either an “upfront” MIP (UFMIP) at the time of closing, or an annual MIP that is calculated every year and paid in 12 installments.